expo/expo/docs/pages/workflow/expo-cli.md

 **Drawbacks**

 - Tunneling is slower than local connections because requests must be forwarded to a public URL.
-- Tunnel URLs are public and can be accessed by anyone!
-We attempt to mitigate the risk of project exposure by:
-  - Adding entropy to the beginning of the URL.
-This can be reset by clearing the `.expo` folder in your project.
+- Tunnel URLs are public and can be accessed by any device with a network connection.
+Expo CLI mitigates the risk of exposure by adding entropy to the beginning of the URL.
+Entropy can be reset by clearing the `.expo` directory in your project.
-  - Destroying the tunnel when the project stops.
-- Tunnels require a network connection, meaning this feature cannot be used offline or with the `--offline` flag.
+- Tunnels require a network connection on both devices, meaning this feature cannot be used with the `--offline` flag.

 #### Offline